 NO MATTER what your playing ability, come join in!
 All levels welcome!

-After dinner, more of the same thing is likely to happen in Program Center A- come whenever you want, and listen, play, or just enjoy.
+After dinner, more of the same thing is likely to happen in the Auditorium- come whenever you want, and listen, play, or just enjoy.

 What other activities might I be able to participate in besides the workshop?